qbus-agentur/autoflush/README.rst

 TODO
 ----

-- File handling (add, move, delete, edit metadata) – you may use EXT:cacheopt for now
 - Category based menus
 - create menu_pid\_ tags for pages that could eventually render a submenu (but do not have child pages yet)